anhthi-ieig/aws-docs/10. Networking & Content Delivery/Elastic Load Balancing - ELB.md

-## Elastic Loading Balancing - ELB
+## Elastic Loading Balancing (ELB) - Distribute incoming traffic across multiple targets

 - Elastic Load Balancing `automatically distributes incoming application traffic` across multiple targets such as EC2 instances, containers, or IP addresses `in one or more Availability Zones`